 ABSTRACT

 Mortality from collision with vehicles is the most visible impact of road traffic on wildlife.
-To reduce this mortality on the roads, it is necessary to know the factors that cause these collisions.
+To reduce this mortality on the roads, it is necessary to know the factors are associated these collisions.
 The purpose of our work was to identify seasonal factors that are most influential on the vertebrate mortality rate on highways in the Brazilian semiarid region and identify the location of road-kill hotspots.
 We monitored one stretch of a highway over a one-year period.
 We recorded mortality rates according to taxon, ecological groups, richness and size.
 We used a modified K statistic to depict the spatial road-kill patterns.
 Pearson and Spearman correlations and linear regression were used to obtain the association between seasonal factors and road-kill.
 We estimate that 189 vertebrates are road-killed per kilometer every year, totaling < 7 thousand road-killed per year on a 40-km segment of the BR-122 highway.
 The estimated road mortality magnitude obtained in this study corresponds to four times the number of observed carcasses during the road surveys.
 We found a positive relationship between vertebrate road-kill events and the rainy season.
 The highest road-kill mortality rate was for amphibians, birds and reptiles; its peaks coincided with the rainy season.
 Mammals exhibited higher road-kill mortality rate in the dry period.
 Daily rainfall and temperature are the factors that most influenced the road-kill events.
 We found one significant stretch of road-kill hotspot for every group, except mammals.
 With the expected expansion of the road network, it should include habitat protection, road-crossing structures, speed reducers and campaigns to raise awareness about road impacts on wildlife.